E-CORONA/data/README.md

 ![doctor](doctorData.png)
 ![medCenter](medCenterData.png)
   </p>
-## Data Tables' Description

     **Data about the medical centers:**
     - mcenter_id NUMBER(4) **primary key** - medical center’s identifier
     - mcenter_name VARCHAR2(100) - medical center’s name
     - city VARCHAR2(50) - the city where the medical center locates
     - address VARCHAR2(100) - address of the medical center
-- contacts NUMBER(11) - the contact number of the medical center

-**Data about the doctors:**
+    - contacts NUMBER(11) - the contact number of the medical center **Data about the doctors:**
     - doctor_id NUMBER(5) **primary key** - doctor’s identifier
     - doctor_name VARCHAR2(100) - doctor’s full name
     - speciality VARCHAR2(100) - the field on which doctor specializes
     - experience NUMBER(2) - number of years on work
     - home_visits BOOLEAN - if the doctor accepts the patients at home
     - accepts_children BOOLEAN - if the doctor accepts the children in therapies
     - initial_reception NUMBER(6) - the price for very first therapy
     - secondary_reception NUMBER(6) - the price for therapy
     - mcenter_id NUMBER(4) **foreign key** - identifier of medical center where doctor works
     **Data about the PCR:**
     - center_id NUMBER(4) **primary key** - test accepting center’s identifier
     - city VARCHAR2(50) - the city where test accepting center locates
     - center_name VARCHAR2(100) - test accepting center’s name
     - address VARCHAR(100) - address of the test accepting center
     - cost NUMBER(6) - cost of the test
     - webpage VARCHAR2(100) - web page of test accepting center
     - contacts NUMBER(11) -  the contact number of the test accepting center
     - additional_inf VARCHAR2(100)- additional information on test accepting center
     - queues VARCHAR2(100) - information about queues to test
     - fax NUMBER(11) - the fax number of the test accepting center

 **Data about the FAQ:**
 - question_id NUMBER(4) **primary key** - questions’s identifier